MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a9--directed-fx-transition-livedump.md

 ---
 title: Bug Check 0x1A9 DIRECTED_FX_TRANSITION_LIVEDUMP
-description: The DIRECTED_FX_TRANSITION_LIVEDUMP  bug check has a value of 0x000001A9.
+description: The DIRECTED_FX_TRANSITION_LIVEDUMP live dump has a value of 0x000001A9.
 It indicates that a  device has failed its Directed Fx transition call.
 keywords: ["Bug Check 0x1A9 DIRECTED_FX_TRANSITION_LIVEDUMP ", "DIRECTED_FX_TRANSITION_LIVEDUMP "]
 ms.date: 03/09/2022
 topic_type: